f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Importing System Controller Backups
 ===================================

 Once the system is configured and out-of-band connectivity is restored, you can now copy the ConfD database archives back into the system controllers.
-If you are in the bash shell you can simply SCP the file into the **/var/confd/configs** directory.
+If you are in the bash shell, you can simply SCP the file into the **/var/confd/configs** directory.
 If it doesn’t exist, you can create it by creating a dummy backup of the system controller's configuration as outlined earlier.

 Next, SCP the file from a remote server: